secretsciencelab/secretcampfire/README.md

 ## How to get an official *secret campfire*

 For an official `secret campfire` on `secretcampfire.com`, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com).
-As a special introductory offer, we'll set up your new home and give you free lifetime hosting for a one-time fee of $5.
+We'll set up your new home and give you free lifetime hosting for a one-time fee of $5.
 Hurry before your favorite name gets taken by someone else.

 ## How to set up your own free *secret campfire*